 The TicklerKentuckians loved their fairs and markets.
-But it was the auctioneer who originated stock sales on the open square on market-day.
-Kentucky had its county court days which included legal business at the court house followed by fairs and markets and country gentlemen, wearing their broad-brimmed straw hats, would attend and enjoy socializing with his neighbors.
+But it was the auctioneer who originated stock sales on the open square on market day.
+Kentucky had its county court days which included legal business at the courthouse followed by fairs and markets and country gentlemen, wearing their broad-brimmed straw hats, would attend and enjoy socializing with their neighbors.
 When the prosperous Kentucky farmer arose from his bed each morning, he walked out into the porch, stretched himself, and looked at the sun while he awaited breakfast.
 On the prescribed county court day, his wife also wished to attend, as well as the children.
 So away they went, the farmer on horseback or in the family carriage.
 There were many carriages along the roadway, all going to the fair.

-Twentieth century observers of Kentucky noted the absence of paupers and beggars in the towns.
-Somehow misfortune and ill-fortune and old age save themselves here from the last hard necessity of asking alms on the highway.
-Also, that the appearance of Kentuckians could easily lead you to a wrong impression simply because their dress and speech and manners in the market-place are not their best equipment.
+Swapping HorsesTwentieth-century observers of Kentucky noted the absence of paupers and beggars in the towns.
+Somehow misfortune and ill-fortune and old age save themselves here from the last hard necessity of asking for alms on the highway.
+Also, the appearance of Kentuckians could easily lead you to a wrong impression simply because their dress and speech, and manners in the marketplace are not their best equipment.
 The Kentucky farmer or horseman has always been hard-working.